project-chip/matter.js/packages/matter-node.js/README.md

 | `@project-chip/matter-node.js/util`        | Exports Basic Utility functionality and enhance it by adding some Node.js specific functionality                                                  |

 ### Unchanged Re-Exports from Matter.js (Deprecated!
 Only used for Legacy API)
 The re-exports are deprecated as of 0.8+ release of matter.js.
-Please change your code to use these imports from matter.js directly and make sure to sync the versions of both packages (matter-node.js and matter.js) in your dependencies to not point to different versions!
+Please change your code to use these imports from matter.js directly and make sure to sync the versions of both packages (matter-node.js and matter.js) in your dependencies to always point to the same version!

 | Export                                       | Description                                                                      |
 |----------------------------------------------|----------------------------------------------------------------------------------|